sisoe24/nukeserversocket/README.md

 While limited in some regards, the plugin can be tested outside Nuke environment.

 1. Clone the github repo into your machine.
-2. `pipenv install --ignore-pipfile` for normal installation or `pipenv install --ignore-pipfile --dev -e .` if you want to test the code with `pytest` (No tests are provided at the time of writing. 🤭)
+2. `pipenv install --ignore-pipfile` for normal installation or `pipenv install --ignore-pipfile --dev -e .` if you want to test the code with `pytest` (No tests are provided at the time of writing).
 3. Launch the app via terminal `python -m tests.run_app` or vscode task: `RunApp`

 The local plugin offers a simple emulation of the Nuke's internal Script Editor layout.
 It just basic enough to test some simple code.